wp-plugins/comic-easel/readme.txt

 == Screenshots ==

-1. The Comic List of all Comics
+1. The Comic Editor Section
-2. The Chapter Editor (same as category)
-3. The Character Editor (same as tags)
-4. The Location Editor (Same as category)